openapi-generators/openapi-python-client/CONTRIBUTING.md

 This project aims to have all "happy paths" (types of code which _can_ be generated) covered by end to end tests (snapshot tests).
 In order to check code changes against the previous set of snapshots (called a "golden record" here), you can run `pdm e2e`.
 To regenerate the snapshots, run `pdm regen`.

 There are 4 types of snapshots generated right now, you may have to update only some or all of these depending on the changes you're making.
-Within the `end_to_end_tets` directory:
+Within the `end_to_end_tests` directory:

 1. `baseline_openapi_3.0.json` creates `golden-record` for testing OpenAPI 3.0 features
 2. `baseline_openapi_3.1.yaml` is checked against `golden-record` for testing OpenAPI 3.1 features (and ensuring consistency with 3.0)